suhai-yehuza/game-diary/docs/CONSOLIDATED_WORKFLOW_ARCHITECTURE.md

 2. Review error rates and response times
 3. Consider rollback if metrics are poor
 4. Production deployment will be blocked until staging is healthy

+### Direct Push to Master Issues

+If direct push to master fails:

+1. Check that all tests pass (quality gate, unit tests, E2E tests)
+2. Verify commit is at least 24 hours old
+3. Review validation logs for any issues
+4. Consider using staging workflow for safer deployment

 ## Migration Notes